AchinthaGedara/Receipes/README.md

 5) Click on close button on recipes to delete recipes.

-Following techologies have been used
+Following techologies have been used:

 JS, CSS , HTML, Json, Bootstrap

  https://achinthagedara.github.io/Recipes/